tarantula11/4090/README.md

 # 4090

 ## Blender toon storyboard renderer
 Use `render_toon_storyboard.py` to build toon-style storyboard frames for **TERMINATOR T-2045: BLOCKCHAIN MELTDOWN**.
-The script factory-resets Blender, rebuilds the world/camera, drops a 3-point toon light rig, assigns toon materials, spawns two simple characters plus speech bubbles, and enables Freestyle outlines on the first available view layer—so no `.blend` starter file is required.
+The script factory-resets Blender, rebuilds the world/camera, drops a 3-point toon light rig, assigns toon materials, spawns two simple characters plus speech bubbles, adds tails that point at speakers, and enables Freestyle outlines on the first available view layer—so no `.blend` starter file is required.

 Run in Blender (headless or GUI):
 ```bash